nicholaishaw/sqlalchemy-challenge/README.md

 ![image](https://github.com/nicholaishaw/sqlalchemy-challenge/assets/135463220/40d9a078-04dc-4274-86f3-c3a8278c9754)

 **Figure 5.** *A sample route in the Flask app: minimum, maximum, and average temperature data greater than or equal to the date provided by the user or minimum, maximum, and average temperature data between the dates provided by the user, inclusive.
-Full Flask app is located in the 'app.py' file in this repository.*
+Full Flask app code is located in the 'app.py' file in this repository.*